 Scrum is a framework for developing and sustaining complex products.
-Watch the short video above from the Scrum Alliance to get a quick introduction to Scrum.
+Watch this short video to get a quick introduction to Scrum.

-For more details, read the below blog series about Scrum.
+For more details, watch the Scrum Foundations Video series or read the below blog series about Scrum.
 The series are excerpt from the Scrum Guide by the co-creators of Scrum, Ken Schwaber and Jeff Sutherland.

 Scrum (n): A framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.